carlosivanr/intro_to_R/README.md

 [**Download the workshop materials by clicking here**](https://github.com/carlosivanr/r_talk/).

 ## Pre-workshop instructions
-Since we will be covering X, Y, and Z in R. First we will need to have a working setup of R and RStudio on your computer.
+In this workshop, we will be covering basic commands and statistics in R to get you over the hump and start programming with R.

 **Install Software** \
-For this workshop, a working installation of both R and RStudio is needed.
-While R is the core programming language RStudio is an integrated development environment (IDE) that requires R to run underneath the hood.
+A working installation of both R and RStudio is required.
+R and RStudio are two completely different things.
+R is the core programming language and RStudio is an integrated development environment (IDE) that lets you work with.
 - [Install R](http://cran.wustl.edu/)
 - [Install RStudio](https://www.rstudio.com/products/rstudio/download/#download)

 **Install Packages** \
-One of the cool things about R is that you can modify its functionality to streamline some of the tasks that can be tedious or to gain functionality.
-This is accomplished by installing packages.
+When installing R, you are getting a "base" version.
+We can add features and functionality to R by installing and then loading packages.

 - Open RStudio
 - Click on the "Console" tab in the left hand pane of RStudio
 - To install packages, use the `install.packages()` function.
 This function takes the name of the package to be installed encased in single or double quotes as its input argument.
-The following commands can be copy-pasted into an RStudio Console
+The following commands can be copy-pasted and then run in the RStudio Console.
  ```{r}
  install.packages("tidyverse")
  install.packages("rstatix")